-13. The economic climate continues to have an impact on the Council although there were no significant changes compared to recent years.
-In year collection of business rates and council tax has improved slightly from last year increasing from 98.61% to 99.40% for rates and from 98.43% to 98.54% for council tax.
+The economic climate continues to have an impact on the Council although there were no significant changes compared to recent years.
+In year collection of business rates and council tax has improved slightly from last year increasing from 99.40% to 99.41% for rates and from 98.54% to 98.59% for council tax.
 There has been a small increase in the value of property.
-Income from planning fees were lower than budget however property rental income was higher.
+Income from planning fees were higher than budget.
 There was a further decrease in housing benefit costs but these are fully funded by grant.